yaqwsx/KiKit/doc/faq.md

 bounding box as the source area.
 Therefore, by default, components outside the board substrate are not copied to panel.

+**Since version 1.1 this behavior, however, changes for footprints**.
+KiKit decides whether to keep a footprint or not based on whether its origin fits inside the source area or not.
+For graphical items, the behavior remains the same.
+The reason for this change is that often footprints reach out beyond the board edge (e.g., connectors) and the users don't want to remove them.
+On the other hand, graphical items (e.g., texts or arrows towards the board) are purely for documentation purposes and thus, they shouldn't be included in the panelized design.

 Note that this is intended behavior; for once it is consistent with KiCAD behavior of user selection and also it allows to easily ignore surrounding comments and drawings in the board sheet (it makes no sense to have 12 same